Future Producer School, created by Sheffield Doc/Fest and Bungalow Town Productions, has successfully run every year since its launch in 2014.

 "I could not recommend taking part in this course highly enough.
 It was an amazing opportunity to broaden my thinking about sales, marketing and distribution within the documentary world, television or feature length.
 It was also a fantastic networking opportunity, offering a very open and honest forum to meet people and talk about the mechanics of producing." – Bianca Barker, Future Producer 2014

-If you would like to find out more information about the programme, or if you would like to participate as a mentor, speaker or sponsor, please get in touch.
+If you have any queries about our Future Producer School programme, or if you would like to participate as a mentor, speaker, or sponsor, please contact the Marketplace team.

 This scheme is supported by the Creative Skillset Film Skills Fund, with BFI's Film Forever National Lottery funds, and through the Skills Investment Fund (SIF).